Essay guidelines

 Choosing the topic of your reflective essay is an essential part.
 If you haven’t been given a topic and don’t know what to write about, look at the list above for ideas.

-For this how-to guide, we are choosing the topic “my first concert”.
+For this how-to guide, we are choosing the topic “reflection on a past significant person: Mahatma Gandhi.”

 -